replicatedhq/troubleshoot.sh/analyze/source/distribution.md

 ---
-title: "Distribution"
+title: Distribution
-description: "Distribution"
+description: Analyzing the Kubernetes ditribution that's running
 ---

 The distribution analyzer is used to check for known managed (hosted) and self-hosted versions of Kubernetes.
 The `when` attribute supports standard comparators to compare the result to.

 The distribution analyzer requires that the [clusterResources](https://troubleshoot.io) is included in the support bundle.
 The clusterResources collectors is automatically added and will always be present.

 ## Parameters